Mammography and Breast Arterial Calcification: An Information-Sharing Trial

 Study Summary

 The purpose of this research study is to determine the potential benefits of adding information on patients' breast arterial calcification (BAC) results to the standard results letter women receive after mammography.
 In addition to looking for potential breast cancer, research shows that mammograms can also detect the presence of calcifications within the breast arteries.
 Those calcifications can be associated with coronary artery disease.
 Right now, women are not routinely told whether or not they have BAC; that is, it's not part of standard practice to communicate that information to patients.
 However, previous research has suggested that patients would like to be informed about their BAC status more often.
 In this study, the team has two goals.
-First, the team wants to measure the rates of BAC in a large, diverse group of 14,875 women.
-Because most of the past research on BAC has largely been focused on White mammography patients, the researchers feel it is important to see if the results are similar or different in a more racially and ethnically diverse sample.
+First, the team wants to measure the rates of BAC in a large, representative group of 3,700 women.

 Eligibility Criteria